datarefugephilly/workflow/CONTRIBUTING.md

 6. Once you have integrated comments, or waited for feedback, a Lieutenant should merge your changes in!

+## Incremental changes
+Note that it is better to submit incremental bite-size changes that are easier to review.

+If you have in mind heavy changes, especially if they will affect the overall structure of the documentation, please discuss your plans with the other editors first.

 ## Viewing the final formatting as you edit